Meeco/docs/guides/portal-tutorials/organisation-administrators/verification-requests.md

 > **Note**
 > _Archiving a verification request:_ All previous responses received for the archived verification request will also be archived.

+## Restore a verification request

+To restore a verification template navigate to Credentials on the left-side menu of the SVX Portal, and select Verification templates.
+Locate the verification template in the Archived templates tab and select the horizontal ellipsis icon ⋯ alongside the template’s name to reveal menu options.
+Select Restore and confirm the reinstating of the verification template via the modal window.
+The verification template will be restored to the Organisation, and will be moved to the Active templates tab.

 ## View a request response

 As Holders scan the QR Code and submit their verifiable credentials for verification, their responses will be available for viewing.
 To view a request response, navigate to _Credentials_ on the left-side menu of the SVX Portal, and select _Verification requests_.
 Locate the verification request in the list that the response relates to.
 Select the horizontal ellipsis icon ⋯ alongside the request’s name to reveal menu options.
 Select _View_.
 Scroll to the bottom of the page where you will find a table that lists all associated request responses.